-The effects of measures to reduce CO2 emission may not be obtained as anticipated if the measures are implemented individually.
+The effects of measures to reduce CO_2 emission may not be obtained as anticipated if the measures are implemented individually.
 It is recommended that measures are implemented in ways where the greatest synergetic benefits can occur.
 The most important is to combine promotion of public transit systems with traffic demand management for motor vehicle.
-In addition, it is recommended practice to
+In addition, it is recommended practice to review how well the existing public transit facilities fit the requirement of the particular town.

-It should be noted that applying fuel efficiency regulations on vehicles introduced in a country together with measures in the targeted town will make it possible to promote lower CO2 emission in both the targeted town and the country as a whole.
+It should be noted that applying fuel efficiency regulations on vehicles introduced in a country together with measures in the targeted town will make it possible to promote lower CO_2 emission in both the targeted town and the country as a whole.